Richard Francis Burton

-Burton was a captain in the army of the East India Company, serving in India, and later briefly in the Crimean War.
-Following this, he was engaged by the Royal Geographical Society to explore the east coast of Africa, where he led an expedition guided by locals and was the first European known to have seen Lake Tanganyika.
-In later life, he served as British consul in Fernando Pó (now Bioko, Equatorial Guinea), Santos in Brazil, Damascus (now Syria), and finally in Trieste (now Italy).
-He was a Fellow of the Royal Geographical Society and was awarded a knighthood in 1886.
+Born in Torquay, Devon, Burton joined the Bombay Army as an officer in 1842, beginning an eighteen-year military career which included a brief stint in the Crimean War.
+He was subsequently engaged by the Royal Geographical Society (RGS) to explore the East African coast, where Burton along with John Hanning Speke led an expedition to discover the source of the Nile and became the first European known to have seen Lake Tanganyika.
+He later served as the British consul in Fernando Pó, Santos, Damascus and Trieste.
+Burton was also a Fellow of the RGS and was awarded a knighthood in 1886.